FarsetLabs/farsetlabs.github.io/about/corporates.md

 <div style="float: right"><a href="http://www.weaverscourt.com"><img src="http://blog.farsetlabs.org.uk/wp-content/uploads/2012/04/weavers_court_business_park_belfast_logo.png"/></a></div>

 Special thanks have to go to [Weavers Court Business Park](http://www.weaverscourt.com/); without the confidence and tireless support of Tom Ekin, Gary Cassels, and the whole Weavers Court team, Farset Labs simply couldn't be.

+# Programme Partners

+# Support Impacts

+For companies that think what we're doing is great, we offer them a way to help us financially in return for a similar level of involvement as normal individual membership.

+Each corporate membership has the same voting power as a single individual, to keep things community-focused.

+*   **Space Access** for all employees (under single identity)[^corp]
+*   **Attendance to Member Only Events**[^corp]
+*   **Knowledge sharing** with local technical communities
+*   **Community Awareness and Impact** through co-recognition in our outreach and educational programmes
+*   **Captive Marketing** opportunities through our member community online and in the space.
+*   **Local Corporate Social Responsibility Mandate** through our Belfast and province wide outreach and inreach programmes
+*   A seat on the **Farset Labs Advisory Board**, contributing to the strategic direction of the charity

+If you are interested in becoming a Corporate Member or supporting one or more of our programmes, please get in touch at [supportus@farsetlabs.org.uk](mailto:supportus@farsetlabs.org.uk) to discuss your requirements.

 [^corp]: These corporate benefits are limited to two passes per event/day